 In addition to their acrobatic prowess, male hummingbirds rely on the dazzling display of their iridescent feathers to charm potential mates.
 Catching the sunlight at just the right angle, the male strategically positions himself so the female can fully appreciate the vibrant colors.

-Before the female builds the nest, she searches for a safe and suitable location, considering factors such as shelter and proximity to food sources.
+Before the female hummingbird builds the nest, she searches for a safe and suitable location, considering factors such as shelter and proximity to food sources.
 Potential nesting sites can range from tree branches and shrubs to vines and man-made structures like wires and clotheslines.

 Once she finds the ideal spot, the female hummingbird constructs her nest using soft fibers, cottonwood fluff, willow seeds, and Thistledown.
 With moss and lichen camouflaging it, the nest is a walnut-shaped, insulated, cushioned structure that protects the delicate hummingbird eggs.

 Nests start small to accommodate their eggs, about jellybean size.
 As the chicks hatch, their nest plays a crucial supporting role.
-Held together by sticky spider silk, the nest expands with the chicks' growth, ensuring they have enough space to thrive.
+Held together by sticky spider silk, the hummingbird's nest expands with the chicks' growth, ensuring they have enough space to thrive.

 Aside from the well-known bees, hummingbirds are essential pollinators.
 As they seek out nectar from various flowers, these minuscule birds inadvertently transfer pollen between plants, supporting plant reproduction and biodiversity.

-The IUCN categorizes nine species of hummingbirds as critically endangered.
+The IUCN categorizes nine species of hummingbird as critically endangered.
 And many more received an endangered or vulnerable status.
 Due to habitat loss, climate change, and the use of pesticides, their population is struggling to survive.

 Thankfully, governments and organizations have taken the initiative to implement hummingbird conservation efforts.
 They primarily focus on preserving natural habitats and increasing awareness through educational campaigns and community engagement, ensuring a brighter future for these vibrant pollinators.